 International Public Art Festival – Folkestone Triennial

-The Folkestone Triennial returns in 2021 from September to November, having been postponed from 2020 due to the coronavirus situation.
+The Folkestone Triennial returns in 2021 from September to November, having been postponed from 2020.
 This will be the fifth edition, and the theme is The Plot.
 Lewis Biggs, who’s curated the last 3 Triennials, will bring around 20 newly commissioned artworks by internationally acclaimed artists.

 Discover Folkestone through Art